ravisharma79/PYTHON/README.md

-A simple calculator made in python as a class lab exercise.
+simple projects made in python as a class lab exercise.